MIREA – Russian Technological University: International programs

-RTU MIREA is a member of international university associations and unions — the Association of Technical Universities of Europe (T.I.M.E.), the Association of Technical Universities of Russia and China (ATURK), the European Association of Research Managers and Administrators (EARMA), the International Association of Universities (IAU) and the University League Collective Security Treaty Organization (CSTO).
-A significant number of educational programs have received international certificates.
+RTU MIREA is a member of international university associations and unions — the International Association of Universities (IAU) and the University League Collective Security Treaty Organization (CSTO).

 The most important component of the development of the university is strengthening ties with the leading foreign universities — over 60 of them participate in joint research projects, seminars and conferences, teaching and student mobility programs.

 RTU MIREA implements academic exchange and double degree programs with the Polytechnic University of Milan (Italy), the North China University of Technology (China), National Yang Ming Chiao Tung University (Taiwan), Saitama University (Japan).
 Also, RTU MIREA has a Coordination Bureau for annual Russian-Japanese youth exchanges.

 In March 2021, RTU MIREA and BSUIR (Belarusian State University of Informatics and Radioelectronics) signed a roadmap for the development of cooperation: joint training programs for specialists, masters, advanced training and retraining, with the account of the requirements set and the need to issue educational documents of both parties.

 University campuses and dormitories

-The university has 7 campuses equipped with modern facilities and devices, including multi-service infrastructure and high-speed Wi-Fi:
+The university has 7 campuses equipped with facilities and devices, including infrastructure and Wi-Fi: